Bacteria and Mast Cells: Rethinking Mast Cell Activation

 Much of the focus within medicine has been on mast cells and their relationship to the mediators they release.

 From a functional health perspective, the issue is not whether the mast cell is causing a chemical cascade but what is causing that cascade.
-This blog post outlines the link between bacteria and mast cells.
+This blog post outlines the link between pathogenic bacteria and mast cells.

 In my observation, even in the most sensitive of people, progress can be made through addressing bacterial infections.